 Influencing and Personal Contact

 To become a police officer in South Australia, you must be accepted into and successfully complete a 34 week training program through the SA Police Academy.
-Applicants for the program must be at least 18 years old, be an Australian citizen or permanent resident Australian Citizen, hold permanent Australian residency status or hold New Zealand citizenship and have successfully completed Year 12 or equivalent.
+Applicants for the program must be at least 18 years old, be an Australian citizen or hold permanent Australian residency status or hold New Zealand citizenship and have successfully completed Year 12 or equivalent.
 If you have not completed year 12, contact the South Australia Police recruitment section for alternative pathways.
 Sharpen up your keyboarding skills because you'll need to be familiar with Microsoft Windows XP and be able to type 26 words a minute with 96% accuracy.